Profession Income refers to earnings made by professionals like doctors, lawyers, and accountants.

 The following occupations are under the purview of professional income tax:

-The advantage of Presumptive Tax under Section 44ADA cannot be used if a person’s professional receipts exceed Rs.
+The advantage of Presumptive Tax under Section 44ADA is that it cannot be used if a person’s professional receipts exceed Rs.
 50 Lakhs.
-A professional Chartered Accountant would perform the audit and the individual would be required to provide a profit and loss account and balance sheet to the Income Tax Authority by filing ITR or Income Tax Return.
+A professional Chartered Accountant would perform the audit, and the individual would be required to file an ITR or income tax return and provide a profit and loss account and balance sheet to the Income Tax Authority.

 Compliances that must be fulfilled if Professional Income Exceeds Rs.
 50 Lakhs